 HTML tables are not what your mother has you set before each meal.
 They are used as a method of arranging information on a webpage.
-Tables can be used to create an entire webpage's layout, which is no longer recommended now that CSS is widely supported and can do the job with less code.
+Tables used to be used for webpage layouts also, but there are much better ways to do that with HTML and CSS now.

 Tables are made up of an unlimited number of rows, with each row broken down into the same number of cells to produce a column effect.
 Text, images, and all other HTML elements can be placed inside of each cell, but cannot be placed directly in the rows themselves.

 The basic opening and closing table tags are <table> and </table>. <tr> and </tr> tags begin and end each row of the table.
 Inside each row, <td> and </td> tags, standing for "table data" begin and end each cell.

 When we put these three tags together we get our first table.

 What do you get when you cross a snake and a kangaroo?

 |What do you get when you cross a snake and a kangaroo?|

 Sooo... what's the point of a table again?
 More data!
 Once we add more data, we get to add more rows and cells to organize that data.
 Also, we can use the <th> and </th> tags to create "table header" cells in a table.

 <td>What do you get when you cross a snake and a kangaroo?</td>